 BBC Local Radio

 Following 12 months in the life of the seaside town of Morecambe

-A round-up of the day's news and sport.
+A round-up of the day's news, sport and business stories

 BBC Radio 5 live